 “The one from Costco is one of the most powerful of all of them.
 It’s really, really clean.
 I also really like credit unions for car-buying services.
 You’re going to get a good price on the car, and they’re going to finance it for you.”

 While Costco and some credit unions work only with certain dealerships, many of these services partner with TrueCar.
 TrueCar is a digital automotive marketplace that connects its members with certified dealerships across the nation.
 Unfortunately, TrueCar has changed over the years and is now geared more toward lead generation.
-But these services can provide you with discounted prices without you having to visit dealerships in person.
+But these services can still provide you with discounted prices without you having to visit dealerships in person.

 If you do use TrueCar or a TrueCar-powered service, Clark just recommends setting up a separate email address just for the car buying so that dealers don’t have your regular email.
 You’ll also want to use a disposable phone number so that you don’t have to put up with spam calls after you’ve made your purchase.
 You can set up a free number with Google Voice.

 If you belong to Costco, a credit union or another club/company that offers car-buying services, it’s definitely worth checking out.
 These services are typically available for free as part of your membership.
 Dealerships generally pay a fee in exchange for the lead generation.

 Here a few popular retailers, clubs and banks that offer car-buying services: